SixSq/azure-iot-edge-container/README.md

 - Azure CLI executables not build for ARM64 devices (no RPi 4)
 - Need to use Systemd to restart IoTEdge in order to use Docker and IoT Edge sockets
+- Need to use a second container to restart the IoTEdge service
+- Azure containers are isolated (Docker in Docker)